alexdino626/FaceSpace-Project/README.md

 ## The Frontend

 The entire build of the FE is up to you.
-Take a look at the provided live site to get an idea of the interactions and how they should work.

-You can also use the live site to check out the CSS.
-Now that could save some guesswork...

-_NOTE: Screenshots may look different than the live site.
-The live site is the most up-to-date, but feel free to choose whichever design you like better._

 ## Screenshots